threefoldtech/home/contribution/development_process.md

 You see how different products can be made up out of other products.
 Its up to the product manager to link the right components to it.

+## Component Project (on repo level)

+Generally only **1** github repo, there can be **exceptional** cases where 1 component spans multiple repos but this is the exception.
+Normally it means its just more than 1 component.

+The used swimlanes:

+- ```Backlog```
+    - Stakeholder or project owner suggests a feature/story/bug to be resolved in this release
+- ```Accepted```
+    - The project owner accepts the item, the issue will be worked on and he commits to solve within the release
+    - Once accepted = then escalation is needed if it can not be done in time
+- ```In progress```
+    - The issue is being worked on
+- ```Blocked```
+    - We are using the Kanban way of thinking - something in this swimlane needs to be resolved asap, can be e.g. a question
+    - Means issue cannot be completed, attention from e.g. stakeholders is needed
+- ```Verification```        : work is being verified
+    - The team delivered the feature/bug/story
+    - Stakeholders need to agree that the issue has been resolved appropriately
+    - Project owner can never go from 'Verification' to 'Done' without approval from stakeholders (often represented by QA team)
+- ```Done```
+    - Everyone agreed (project owner and stakeholders) agreed that the issue was done ok

+> exception only: when component is more than 1 repo, make the project on account level, in any other case its in the repo.

 ## Team Projects = Team Kanban (on account level)